Hoseinpy/exchange/README.md

 - [x] add put option for TicketAnswerAPIView view
 - [x] add admin system for if user add new cart-bank, up user level admin reject or accept it (AS)
 - [ ] complite level 2 AS
-- [ ] Once the user has sent level 1 and 2 information, she/he cannot send again until her request is rejected
+- [x] Once the user has sent level 1 and 2 information, she/he cannot send again until her request is rejected
-- [ ] Ability to add text to reject the request in AS
+- [ ] Ability to add text to reject the request in AS and send in email
+- [x] wirte clean code for view user level1
 ---
 - [ ] Increase site security
 - [x] add command for all views